 He has signed another year’s contract with Surrey after assurances that he would be given responsibility with bat and ball to repay the club.
 And his elder brother Adam as captain for the faith they had shown in him during some lean seasons.

-Ben had enormous potential unfulfilled, but he was just beginning to breakthrough.
+Ben had enormous potential unfulfilled, but he was just beginning to break through.
 He had an attractive personality.
 He was a complex character, but it was difficult not to warm to him.
-The contradiction in Hollioake’s career became all too apparent after that May afternoon five season ago, when his languid, audacious stroke play roused the crowd at Lord’s his 63 on debut completing the whitewash of Australia in the three-match limited over series.
+The contradiction in Hollioake’s career became all too apparent after that May afternoon five seasons ago when his languid, audacious stroke play roused the crowd at Lord’s 63 on debut completing the whitewash of Australia in the three-match limited over series.

 Handsome, gifted, and apparently nerveless, his brash approach hinted at his Australian origins.
 If the first year seemed too good to be true, the truth of that slowly became apparent.
 Hollioake enjoyed the good life of a bachelor in the public eye.
 His returns of runs and wickets for Surrey failed to match his promise.
 Self-doubt crept in worsened by the failure of England’s selectors to back their initial hunch from 1997.

-He gave you the impression of being a laid back lad but there was no one who worked harder at there game than Ben.
-I remember his debut at Lord’s when he played so well and his parents were there to watch it and the pride in there faces while he played that innings it’s really so sad, that he is no more with us.
+He gave you the impression of being a laid-back lad but there was no one who worked harder at their game than Ben.
+I remember his debut at Lord’s when he played so well and his parents were there to watch it and the pride in their faces while he played that innings it’s really so sad, that he is no more with us.

-He looked great, this cosmopolitan wunderkind, loved his new life and won friends for, thankfully it was the same Ben who emerged from the other side of the fanfare a charming thoughtful and honorable character who gave of himself to others.
-The sometimes swagger and the laid back style were a confusion he was a lad, said by David Lloyd his first England Coach.
-You would be proud to have as you’re own.
+He looked great, this cosmopolitan wunderkind, loved his new life and won friends for, thankfully it was the same Ben who emerged from the other side of the fanfare a charming thoughtful, and honorable character who gave of himself to others.
+The sometimes swagger and the laid-back style were a confusion he was a lad, said by David Lloyd his first England Coach.
+You would be proud to have it as you’re own.